Strawberry Cookies

 a stick of butter, white sugar, and brown sugar in a white bowl.

-Cream 1 cup light brown sugar, 1/2 cup granulated sugar, and 8 Tbsp room-temperature butter together using your hand mixer on low speed.
+Mix the butter and sugars: Combine 1 cup light brown sugar, ½ cup granulated sugar, and 8 Tbsp room-temperature salted butter together using your hand mixer on low speed.

 adding an egg and vanilla extract to creamed butter and sugar in a white bowl.

-Add 1 large egg and 1 tsp vanilla extract to the creamed butter and sugars.
-Whisk or mix on low until consistent.
+Make the dough: Now add 1 large egg and 1 tsp vanilla extract to the butter and sugar mixture.
+Whisk or mix on low using your hand mixer until combined.

 adding dry ingredients to wet in a white bowl.